Introduction

 Before You Start

-• Cashback appears for eligible shops.
-If you do not see Programs > Cashback, contact your Rivo point of contact.
+Cashback is available for eligible Shopify Plus shops.
+If you do not see Programs > Cashback , contact your Rivo point of contact.

-• Cashback offers can be targeted by customer segment, so decide who should qualify before you launch.
+Cashback offers are targeted by Shopify customer segment, so create or confirm the segment that should qualify before you launch.

 Create a Cashback Offer